History of Bolivia to 1809: Conquest and settlement

 Francisco Pizarro, Diego de Almagro, and Hernando de Luque led the Spanish discovery and conquest of the Inca Empire.
 They first sailed south in 1524 along the Pacific coast from Panama to confirm the legendary existence of a land of gold called Biru.

 Because the rapidly expanding Inca Empire was internally weak, the conquest was remarkably easy.
 After the Inca Huayna Capac died in 1527, his sons Huascar and Atahualpa fought a civil war over the succession.
 Although Atahualpa defeated his brother, he had not yet consolidated his power when the Spaniards arrived in 1532, and he seriously misjudged their strength.
 Atahualpa did not attempt to defeat Pizarro when he arrived on the coast in 1532 because the Incan ruler was convinced that those who commanded the mountains also controlled the coast.
 When Pizarro formed alliances with Indians who resented Inca rule, Atahualpa did not modify the Inca ceremonial approach to warfare, which included launching attacks by the light of the full moon.
-On November 16, 1532, Pizarro took Atahualpa prisoner during their first encounter and later executed him, even after payment of a ransom equivalent to half a century of European production of gold and silver.
+On November 16, 1532, Pizarro imprisoned Atahualpa during their first encounter and later executed him, even after payment of a ransom equivalent to half a century of European production of gold and silver.
 One year later, Cuzco fell.

 Despite Pizarro's quick victory, Indian rebellions soon began and continued periodically throughout the colonial period.
 In 1537 Manco Inca, whom the Spanish had established as a puppet emperor, rebelled against the new rulers and restored a "neo-Inca" state.
 This state continued to challenge Spanish authority even after the Spanish suppressed the revolt and beheaded Túpac Amaru in the public square of Cuzco in 1572.
-Later revolts in the Bolivian highlands were usually organized by the elders of the community and remained local in nature, the exception being the great rebellion of Túpac Amaru II in the eighteenth century.
+Later revolts in the Bolivian highlands were usually organized by the elders of the community and remained local, the exception being the great rebellion of Túpac Amaru II in the eighteenth century.